sumitnekar/twitter-data-source/README.md

 # twitter-data-source
-Flink streaming app to process twitter api
+Flink app to collect twetes from twitter api